Had3r/MD-projekt/README.md

 * Google fonts inspiraton: http://femmebot.github.io/google-type/

-## This is is my cheatsheet inspired by Jonas Schmedmann: some web design guidelines in one place.
+## This is my cheatsheet inspired by Jonas Schmedtmann: some web design guidelines in one place.